 2. Dim the lights at least 1 hour before bed.

 Smart devices tend to keep us awake and suppress the production of melatonin, a hormone that’s important for your sleep-wake cycle.
 Make sure you remove these kinds of disturbances from your bedroom.
 Start by dimming the lights at least an hour before you go to sleep and limit the use of smart devices at that time too.
+You can also try blue light blocking glasses if you find yourself looking at electronics in the evening.

 3. Stop drinking caffeine after 2 pm.

 Though you may be seeking an afternoon pick-me-up, it can come back to haunt you when you get into bed.
 Caffeine has a half-life of 6 hours, so it can end up staying in your bloodstream for a lot longer than you’d realize.
 We recommend taking an afternoon walk, sipping on sparkling water, or eating a high protein snack like almonds in place of downing a coffee or energy drink.
 Even some teas and sodas have notable amounts of caffeine in them, so be sure to read your drink labels carefully in the late afternoon.
+There are also some great caffeine alternatives you can try to help!

 4. Take time to relax in the evening.

 Evenings should be your wind-down period, so try your best to let go of your worries and stresses for the day at night.
-Instead of stressing out over tomorrow’s meeting, you can try some relaxing activities such as reading, journaling, listening to a podcast, or even try a coloring book for adults!
+Instead of stressing out over tomorrow’s meeting, you can try some relaxing activities such as reading, aromatherapy, journaling, listening to a podcast, or even try a coloring book for adults!

 5. Exercise in the morning or at least 4 hours before bedtime.